oeg-upm/vocab.linkeddata.es/README.md

 If you want to add a new vocabulary to the site you only need to include its URI at src/Constants

-Main developer: María Poveda
+Main developers: María Poveda (site designer), Daniel Garijo

-Other contributors: Daniel Garijo
+Other contributors: Miguel Angel García